izumiaa/izumiaa/README.md

 ## Hello 👋 I'm Izumi
 Welcome to my GitHub profile! <br/>
-I am a penultimate Information Systems undergrad who enjoys coding.
 I am passionate in exploring new languages and frameworks!

 <!--
 ## Skills